Hockey at the 2018 PyeongChang Olympic Winter Games

 Olympic fatigue by NHL owners, the inability for the league to profit from its participation at the Olympics due to IOC marketing restrictions, and the unsavory NHL season shutdown were cited as reasons for the NHL's wavering Olympic support.

 Washington Capitals star Alex Ovechkin has said he will go to the Olympics to play for Russia regardless of whether or not the NHL halts their season, but few other NHL players have taken such a stance.
-A United States team will most likely be built through a mix of college players, and possibly some of the young talent as seen at the 2017 World Junior Championships, where the United States beat Canada in a shootout for gold.
-Team Canada, the other Olympic squad most effected by the NHL's decision, has said they would also look at college rosters for prospects, as well as minor league stars in Europe and North America to fill out there roster, according to the AP.
+A United States team will most likely be built through a mix of European league professionals, college players, and possibly some of the young talent as seen at the 2017 World Junior Championships, where the United States beat Canada in a shootout for gold.
+Team Canada, the other Olympic squad most affected by the NHL's decision, has said they would also look at college rosters for prospects, as well as minor league stars in Europe and North America to fill out there roster, according to the AP.
 Ex-NHLers are also an option for both teams, some of which continue to play in leagues around the world.

 Teams to watch